GeoSURGE: Geo-localization using Semantic Fusion with Hierarchy of Geographic Embeddings: Approach

 \subsection{Geographic Representation}

-GeoSURGE explicitly models geography as a hierarchical and distributed representation.
-Earth's surface is partitioned into geographic cells (geocells), similar to what typical classification-based methods do.
-However, unlike prior works, GeoSURGE explicitly learns a unique feature vector to represent each geocell using all training data samples within this geocell.
-Together, these vectors from all geocells can be learned to form a distributed representation (an embedding space) of the geographic regions covering Earth, a partition.
-Inspired by the hierarchical representations of prior geo-localization works \cite{vo2017revisiting,muller2018geolocation}, GeoSURGE repeats this partitioning process by varying the granularity of the geocells.
-In this way, the geocells covering Earth form a partition hierarchy.
-Mathematically, this partition hierarchy is represented as a hierarchy of embeddings, each with a unique embedding space that is learned.
+GeoSURGE models geography using a hierarchical, distributed representation.
+The Earth's surface is first partitioned into geographic cells (geocells), similar to classification-based geo-localization methods.
+However, instead of treating geocells as discrete class labels, GeoSURGE learns a feature embedding for each geocell using all training samples assigned to that region.
+Collectively, these embeddings form a distributed representation of geographic space.
+Inspired by hierarchical geo-localization approaches \cite{vo2017revisiting,muller2018geolocation}, GeoSURGE constructs multiple such partitions at different spatial resolutions.
+The resulting geocells therefore form a hierarchy of partitions, which we represent as a hierarchy of learned embedding spaces.

-Specifically, GeoSURGE uses Google’s S2 Library to divide Earth's surface into Schneider 2 (S2) geocells \cite{muller2018geolocation}.
+In GeoSURGE we use Google’s S2 Geometry Library to divide Earth's surface into geocells \cite{muller2018geolocation}.
 The process begins by projecting the Earth onto the six faces of a cube, resulting in six initial S2 geocells containing all training samples from a dataset.
 To balance the number of images within each geocell, any geocell containing more than $\tau_{\textrm{max}}$ samples is recursively subdivided.
 Geocells with fewer than $\tau_{\textrm{min}}$ samples are excluded to ensure that each geocell has a sufficient number of samples.
 This recursive splitting continues until all geocells contain a number of samples between $\tau_{\textrm{min}}$ and $\tau_{\textrm{max}}$.
 This way ultimately produces a partition~$\rho$ of Earth's surface where each geocell contains a balanced number of training samples, $\rho(\tau_{\textrm{min}},\tau_{\textrm{max}})$.
 GeoSURGE then explicitly models each geocell as a unique vector that represents all training samples within.
 Together, these vectors form the embedding space, $\mathcal{E}$, representing the partition of Earth's surface $\rho(\tau_{\textrm{min}},\tau_{\textrm{max}})$ that is learned during training.
-Note, GeoSURGE is agnostic to different partitioning schemes.
-GeoSURGE currently uses this S2 partitioning \cite{muller2018geolocation} because our contributions are orthogonal to the partitioning method.
+Note, GeoSURGE is agnostic to different partitioning schemes and uses S2 partitioning \cite{muller2018geolocation} because our contributions are orthogonal to the partitioning method.